 BIRDING IN RONDA AND GRAZALEMA

-The mighty limestone mountains, its rolling hills and flourished valleys near Ronda and Grazalema in Western Málaga offer a great many different wildlife watching possibilities for birdwatchers.
+The mighty limestone mountains, its rolling hills and flourished valleys near Ronda and Grazalema in Western Málaga offer many different wildlife watching possibilities for birdwatchers.
 Famous for raptors, it is also home to a great variety of mountain birds and an important migration stopover for a nice set of birds bound to Northern Europe and Africa.
 Not in many places like this we can enjoy the omnipresent shape of a Griffon Vulture flying up a cliff, interrupted by the delightful sound of the Alpine Swifts along the gorges.
-More experienced birders will be delighted by watching of our 2 Rock-Thrushes and our 3 Wheatears, not to mention our most appreciated among our three main eagles: the elusive Bonelli's Eagle.
-This area is Álvaro's local patch since 2017 and he has developed a birdwatching route covering different spots within the Serranía de Ronda and the Sierra de Grazalema Natural Park that maximizes the chances of getting a variety of birds.
+More experienced birders will be delighted by watching of our 2 Rock-Thrushes and our 3 Wheatears, not to mention our most appreciated among our 4 local eagles: the elusive Bonelli's Eagle.
+This area is Álvaro's local patch since 2017 and he has developed a birdwatching route covering different spots within the Serranía de Ronda and the Sierra de Grazalema Natural Park that maximizes the chances of getting a variety of iconic birds.
 Photo tours are also possible.
+For more info, please read out birdwatching guide to Ronda.

 WHAT IT IS INCLUDED